schnellecom/schnellecom.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Currently I am working on the intersection of topological interlocking and crystallographic groups with applications in lightweight design.
 In my spare time I usually like to tinker with computers, servers or other IT stuff.
 In recent years I also developed a passion for 3D printing and designing.
-For relaxation I also care of some houseplants which has become a quite fulfilling hobby.
+For relaxation I also care of some houseplants which has become a quite fulfilling hobby. testing